BgeeDB/bgee-unil/src/markdown/support/topAnat/topAnat.md

 Decorrelation is an algorithm used to take into account the topology of the anatomical ontology, to decrease the number of false positives and highly general terms in the results, owing to the inheritance problem.
 A precise description of these algorithms can be found in the [topGO documentation](https://bioconductor.org/packages/release/bioc/vignettes/topGO/inst/doc/topGO.pdf).
 Please note that using these decorrelation methods greatly increases the analysis time.
 By default a Fisher test without any decorrelation is performed.

 #### node size
-Parameter allowing to prune the anatomical ontology from the terms which have a number of genes with data lower than this cutoff.
+Parameter allows pruning of the anatomical ontology from the terms that have a number of genes with data lower than this cutoff.

 #### number of nodes
 The number of significant nodes to be displayed in the generated graph of results.
 The parameter has a visualization purpose only, and has no impact on the results of the analysis.